dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    THOMAS PAINE.

-   In the Pennsylvania Packet of last Tuesday is a publication signed Common Sense which begins in the following manner.
+   In the Pennsylvania Packet of last Tuesday is a publication signed *Common Sense* which begins in the following manner.

    "The bubble of Silas Deane. and the bubble of the opposition against the bank, have several circumstances in them that are alike.
 As an honest friend to the public I set myself to detect the one, and with the same motives of sincerity I shall pursue the other."

-   "The concluding paragraph in that publication is, If there are any who suppose that I have engaged myself in this business merely on account of the bank, I wish them to state their reasons.
+   The concluding paragraph in that publication is, "If there are any who suppose that I have engaged myself in this business merely on account of the bank, I wish them to state their reasons.
 I am ready to satisfy any man either publicly or privately on this or any other circumstance